 Students explore and develop skills in the art and science of tree pruning.
-Young tree training and mature tree maintenance are emphasized.
-Learners use tree pruning techniques and follow safety requirements set by current industry standards.
+Young tree

-001-177 Floral Design III 3.00
+001-177 Floral Design III

 This course is designed for the advanced floral designer.
 You will explore the most advanced techniques in weddings, sympathy, and contemporary designs.
-PREREQUISITES: 001-145 - Floral Design II/Commercial
+PREREQUISITES: 001-145 - Floral Design II/ Commercial

-001-178 Fruit and Vegetable Science 3.00
+Fruit and Vegetable Science 3.00